daviddechaux/Kingmaker/readme.md

 - Possibility to choose map (use the kingmaker video-game map ?) => no fog of war
 - Move the edit box while moving tje element
 - Auto-enable checkbox on add item of this type
-- Create a font to put icons in it (SVG, free icons / self made)

 - Confirm delete element

 ## Bugs :